amcolex/turbofec-arm/README.md

 Credits
 =======
-All credit for the original x86-based TurboFEC code goes to the original repository at: [TurboFEC](https://github.com/ttsou/turbofec).
+This repository is a fork of [udevlog/turbofec-arm](https://github.com/udevlog/turbofec-arm), which was adapted for ARM SIMD.
+The original x86-based TurboFEC code can be found at [https://github.com/ttsou/turbofec](https://github.com/ttsou/turbofec).

+This fork replaces the original Autotools build system with CMake for a more modern and maintainable setup.

-Additionally, this ARM NEON adaptation utilizes the 'sse2neon' library to convert SSE intrinsics to their NEON counterparts. 'sse2neon' is a critical component in enabling the TurboFEC code to run on ARM architectures.
+The ARM NEON adaptation utilizes the 'sse2neon' library to convert SSE intrinsics to their NEON counterparts. 'sse2neon' is a critical component in enabling the TurboFEC code to run on ARM architectures.
 More details and the source code can be found at [sse2neon](https://github.com/DLTcollab/sse2neon).